SystemRDL/PeakRDL-html/README.md

 ## Example

-The easiest way to use PeakRDL-ipxact is via the [PeakRDL command line tool](https://peakrdl.readthedocs.io/):
+The easiest way to use PeakRDL-html is via the [PeakRDL command line tool](https://peakrdl.readthedocs.io/):

 .. code-block:: bash